Yarra Hills Secondary College – an eLearning journey

 In the unfortunate situation that a device is damaged, it is important to seek advice quickly.
 In the first instance students should inform their classroom teacher, followed by a visit to the College technicians.

-2. If parents provided the device outside of the above purchasing partner, parents are responsible for actioning repairs (or replacement) directly with the retailer or manufacturer.
-A loan device can be borrowed from the school library on a period by period basis.
+Devices with broken glass should not be brought to school until repaired or replaced due to OHS concerns.
+A loan device can be borrowed from the school library on a period by period basis. - If parents provided the device outside of the above purchasing partner, parents are responsible for taking action on repairs (or replacement) directly with the retailer or manufacturer.
+A loan device can be borrowed from the school library on a daily basis.

 What happens if the operating system or software fails?